Hannah Rosenthal

-Hannah Rosenthal (born 1951) in an American Democratic Party political official and Jewish non-profit executive who served as the U.S. Special Envoy for Monitoring and Combating Antisemitism from 2009 until 2012 during the Obama Administration.
+Hannah Rosenthal (born 1951) is a former American government official and Jewish non-profit executive who served as the U.S. Special Envoy for Monitoring and Combating Antisemitism from 2009 until 2012 during the Obama administration.

 Rosenthal was previously head of the Jewish Council for Public Affairs (JCPA), during which she was named as one of the 50 most influential Jews in America.

-After serving as Special Envoy, Rosenthal was later appointed by Speaker of the House Nancy Pelosi to serve as a commissioner of the U.S. Commission on International Religious Freedom from 2014-2016.
+After serving as Special Envoy, Rosenthal was later appointed by Speaker of the House Nancy Pelosi to serve as a commissioner of the U.S. Commission on International Religious Freedom from 2014 to 2016.
 Rosenthal served as president and CEO of the Milwaukee Jewish Federation until her retirement in 2018.

 Biography

 Rosenthal's father was a Holocaust survivor, a former prisoner at the Buchenwald concentration camp, and a Reform rabbi.
 She attended Mount Holyoke College in South Hadley, Massachusetts through her sophomore year and then transferred to and graduated from the University of Wisconsin.
 She then studied for the rabbinate at Hebrew Union College in Jerusalem and Los Angeles, but dropped out in 1975.

 Rosenthal served as the founding executive director of the Wisconsin Women's Council from 1985 to 1992.
 She is featured in the Council's 25th Anniversary Tribute video.

-In 1995, Rosenthal was appointed by the Clinton Administration to serve as Midwest regional director of the U.S. Department of Health and Human Services.
+In 1995, Rosenthal was appointed by the Clinton administration to serve as Midwest regional director of the U.S. Department of Health and Human Services.
 In 2005, she was named one of the Forward 50, a list of the 50 most influential Jews selected by The Forward newspaper.

 From August 2000 to 2005, Rosenthal headed the Jewish Council for Public Affairs (JCPA).
 She was the vice president for community relations for the not-for-profit WPS Health Insurance Corporation.
 Rosenthal served on the advisory council of J Street and J Street PAC.

 During the 2008 presidential election, she supported and contributed to Hillary Clinton.
 She served on the board of Americans for Peace Now.

 Special Envoy

 Appointment

 According to Jewish Standard, Rosenthal reportedly did not want to become Special Envoy and "was advocating for someone else in the role", but then State U.S. Assistant Secretary of State for Democracy, Human Rights, and Labor (DRL) Michael Posner "was very insistent.”

 Together with Farah Pandith, U.S. Special Representative to Muslim Communities, Rosenthal launched the Acceptance, Respect and Tolerance Initiative to promote inter-faith and inter-ethnic understanding.
-The initiative was criticized by Gregg Rickman, her predecessor as Special Envoy in the George W. Bush Administration.
+The initiative was criticized by Gregg Rickman, her predecessor as Special Envoy in the George W. Bush administration.